rtbrick/bngblaster/docs/_sources/faq.rst.txt

 The BNG Blaster expects an ICMPv6 router-advertisement with an other-config flag before it starts sending DHCPv6 within a PPPoE session.

+**Why is stream length limited to 3936 bytes?**

+The stream length limit is dynamically calculated depending on the configured IO mode.
+The default mode using Packet MMAP limits the stream length to pagesize minus internal header and overhead (ethernet, MPLS, ...) which results in 3936 bytes on most systems.
+The IO mode RAW would allow streams with up to 9000 bytes.